-The Daily News cries out that people who speak of the part taken in Ireland by "the Church" are raising the old No Popery cry.
-That is a specimen of the way in which it is attempted to set the hounds at the heels of those who do not follow Mr. Gladstone in his following of Mr. Parnell.
-If anyone raises any old persecuting cry, it is not such Liberals as stand to their principles; not Nonconformists who for themselves never asked of Cæsar "from a thread to a shoe latchet," saving only that protection which is for all.
-When the Daily News noted the part played at the last General Election by the clergy of the English Established Church, would not its editor have thought a gentleman singularly intelligent who should have said that the paper was raising the cry for a Five Mile Act against the parsons?
+The Daily News cries out that people who speak of the part taken in Ireland by "the Church" are raisway in which it is attempted to set the hounds at the heels of those who do not follow Mr. Gladstone in old persecuting cry, it is not such Liberals as stand to their principles; not Nonconformists who for them selves never asked of Cæsar "from a thread to a shoe latchet," saving only that protection which is for all.
+When the Daily News noted the part played at the last General Election by the clergy of the English Established Church, would not its editor have thought a said that the paper was raising the cry for a Five Mile Act against the parsons?

-When Lord Randolph Churchill raised the warwhoop in Belfast, the Daily News said that the Orangemen were fonder of fighting their fellow countrymen than of having any other kind of intercourse with them.
-If they wanted opportunities of fighting. instead of opportunities of following their business, and meeting all classes of their fellow countrymen in every lawful way, most certainly they would welcome the repeal of the Union, especially in Mr. Gladstone's form of it.
-Old days would then come back; and the fighting men-for there are such-would find their time come; while to nine out of ten, the necessity for fighting would be a woe.
-Those who have all their lives discouraged every bellicose word and deed, look forward with deep sorrow.
-The lovers of fighting are few; the believers in the need of a constant watch are many; and those who feel certain that if the Bill become an Act it will ride in on the Red horse out how mad well nigh all.
+When Lord Randolph Churchill raised the warwhoop in Belfast, the Daily News said that the Orange men were fonder of fighting their fellow countrymen than of having any other kind of intercourse with them.
+If they wanted opportunities of fighting, and masting all 1 of following their business, and meeting all classes of their fellow countrymen in come the repeal of the certainly they would welstone's form of it Olymon, especially in Mr. Gladstone's form of it.
+Old days would then come back; and the fighting men-for there are such-would find their time come; while to nine out of ten, the necessity for fighting would, sity for fighting would be a woe.
+Those who have all their lives discouraged every bellicose word and deed, and the south deed, and the sou look forward with deep sorrow.
+The lovers of fighting are few; the believers in the need of a constant watch are many; and those who feel certain that if the Bill become an Act it will ride in on the Red horse are of the loyal well nigh all.
 It is one thing to point out how mad resistance would be, and how foolish are threats of war; but it is another thing to tame the for a moment his second eye had opened.
 Then he dismisses it:-it is strong enough to take care of itself.
 Does he mean to let it take care of itself?
 That is what fighting men would want; what sane men do not want; what Mr. Morley does not intend.
-Major Waring in the House and Mr. Johnston in an "interview," both spoke as if they expected to be able to "take care of themselves."
+Major not want; what Mr. Morley does not intend.
+Major Waring in the House and Mr. Johnston in an "interview," both spoke as if they expected to be able to view," both spoke as if they expected to be able to "take care of themselves."
 But there is a lion in the way.